Guide

 • Extremely flexible and puncture-resistant

-• Good for very cold climates
+• Performs particularly well in very cold climates

-• Available in 0.75mm and 1.0mm thicknesses
+• Available in 0.75mm standard and 1.0mm heavy duty

 Frequently asked questions